This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 Also, we can’t go on vacation every year, or every other for that matter.
 That’s why we resorted to camping.
 We can camp for much cheaper than going to some fancy smancy hotel, and we don’t have to constantly fuss at the kids to be quiet.

 Sleep.
-While it’s one of my favorite things Julie Andrews sang about, I don’t get a whole lot of it.
-Someone is inevitably going to get up during the night, often more than one somebody, more than one time.
+While it’s one of my favorite things, I don’t get a whole lot of it.
+Someone is inevitably going to get up during the night, often more than one somebody, more than one time with some exciting sleepwalking adventure, a scary dream, or a wet bed.

 Space.
 We all have to share bedrooms, but that’s okay.
 It teaches my kids that they can’t shut people out when they are upset with them.